 Spring is upon us!

-I’m always trying to think about creative ways to use leftover yarn-I have several balls that aren’t really big enough to crochet with, but they’re definitely not small enough to just throw away.
+I’m always thinking about creative ways to use leftover yarn.
+I have several balls that aren’t really big enough to crochet with, but they’re definitely not small enough to just throw away.
 That’s what brought me to make this bunny out of pom-poms!
 In all, the project required me to make about 50 of them.
-This project could be done with any colors, but I decided to alternate between my “spring-colored” leftovers, and a variegated pastel skein.
+This could be done with any colors, but I decided to alternate between my “spring-colored” leftovers, and a variegated pastel skein.
 Making pom-poms is actually quite simple!
-For this project, I wrapped yarn taut (not loose, but also don’t cut off your circulation) around 4 fingers about 35 times for each pom.
-As you’ll see in the pictures below, to complete each pom, take the yarn off of your fingers and lay it on a strand of same-colored yard.
+For this project, I wrapped yarn taut (not loose, but also don’t cut off your circulation) around 4 fingers- about 35 times for each pom.
+As you’ll see below, to complete each pom, take the yarn off of your fingers and lay it on a strand of same-colored yard.
 TIGHTLY tie in the middle 2 times, then flip and tie 2 more times on the back side of the pom.
 Next, cut the loops of yard that were created on both sides.

 Lastly, fan it out into the pom-pom shape!

 In order to make sure the spacing and fullness of the craft is to your liking, I recommend making batches of a handful of poms at a time and placing them on your metal hoops as you go.
 I used wire cutters to cut my hoops, and used the pom-poms like beads, stringing them on through the middle of each pom.

 For the tail I made an XL pom by wrapping all of my colors onto my four spread fingers (spreading your fingers will make it wider and going around many times will make it more full).
 I slipped this onto the bottom of my larger loop.